DanielSchneider0/wp-harmonium/README.md

 ### Who are we building for?

 Initially, this project is being built for the developers at Revelry.
-The theme will provide developers a consistant starting point for kicking off WordPress based projects.
+The theme will provide developers a consistent starting point for kicking off WordPress based projects.

 The long term plan for the project is to create a starter theme that is released as Open Source Software.
 This serves the double-purpose of giving back to the WordPress community while expanding the visibility of the Harmonium asset library.